Actindo-AG/Documentation/PIM/UserInterface/02a_List.md

 - *Change tracking mode*
   Change tracking mode (ETL mode) of the offer.
-The following modes can be displayed:
+The following options are available:
   - **Manual**
   - **Semi-automatic**
   - **Semi-automatic, changes must be confirmed by another user**